marmelab/react-admin/docs/Admin.md

 ## `appLayout`

-If you want to deeply customize the app header, the menu, or the notifications, the best way is to provide a custom layout component.
-It must contain a `{children}` placeholder, where react-admin will render the resources.
-If you use material UI fields and inputs, it should contain a `<MuiThemeProvider>` element.
-And finally, if you want to show the spinner in the app header when the app fetches data in the background, the Layout should connect to the redux store.
+If you want to deeply customize the app header, the menu, or the notifications, the best way is to provide a custom layout component through the `appLauout` prop.

-Use the [default layout](https://github.com/marmelab/react-admin/blob/master/packages/react-admin/src/mui/layout/Layout.js) as a starting point, and check [the Theming documentation](./Theming.html#using-a-custom-layout) for examples.

 ```jsx
 // in src/App.js